Taylor St John, Lecturer

 Chapters in edited volumes

-- Forthcoming.
+- 2019.
 "Institutional Developments in Investment Law and Policy" in Yearbook on Investment Law & Policy 2016-17, edited by Lisa Sachs, Lise Johnson, and Jesse Coleman.
 Oxford: Oxford University Press.

 - 2018.
 "Enriching Law with Political History: A Case Study on the Creation of the ICSID Convention" in International Investment Law and History, edited by Stephan Schill, Christian Tams, and Rainer Hoffman.
 Cheltenham: Edward Elgar.